 Canadian Bureau for International Education - Scholarships for Canadian citizens and residents who wish to study abroad.

-Canadian Centennial Scholarship Fund - Awards of £3,000 to £5,000 for Canadian citizens for academic and artistic study in the UK.
+Canadian Centennial Scholarship Fund - Awards of £5,000 for Canadian currently enrolled in a multi-year (2 years or more) postgraduate programme in the UK.

 CONACyT - Scholarships for Mexican students wishing to study abroad.